- 9/24/19. Article/link cleanup.

 This little puppy is about the size of a thumb drive, so there’s not much more to say.
 Its got a cap that covers the Amp/DAC when not in use and comes with a small black sleeve.
-Build is great.
-No complaints but that’s to be expected.
+The build is great.
+No complaints, but that’s to be expected.
 You would hope/think a flash drive’s gonna hold up over the long haul.
 XD

 This thing is fairly heavy but deters any doubts you may have had about it being worth the investment as soon as you hold it in your hand.
 It feels amazing to the touch and has those rolling globes for volume control and power.
 Connections are all solid.